 This clinical experience correlates with FNP 4 NU645 and utilizes selected primary care settings to apply knowledge acquired.
 The focus is on the assessment and management of common acute and chronic health problems.
-It consists of selected clinical experiences for 16 hours a week (128 total clinical hours) plus every other week online synchronous clinical seminar.
+It consists of selected clinical experiences for 16 hours a week (128 total clinical hours).